Deciding When an Internship is Required

 - If the internship end date falls before the closest Board meeting, the supervising doctor(s) should submit the final Verification of Internship form before the meeting.
 In this situation, the Board office may extend the internship period to cover the days leading up to the meeting.

-The Board will review the verifications at its meeting and, if you have successfully completed the internship and met all requirements, the Board will approve your Therapeutic Optometrist licensure.
+The Board will review the verifications at its meeting.
+If you have successfully completed the internship and met all other requirements, the Board will approve your Therapeutic Optometrist licensure.
 The Board office will then issue your Therapeutic Optometrist license.

 Additional Requirements for Reciprocity Applicants